nfrade/gaston/ROADMAP.md

 ##Gaston, the new vigour-dev-tools
-all api function are internaly promises
+all api function are promises

 ---
 ####package